Who founded SOS Children's Villages?

 Finally, an agreement must be signed with the government in which the foundations for cooperation are laid out (child care model, child admission, the legal position regarding taxation, questions about plots of land, etc.).
 The financial and logistical feasibility also has to be examined.
 Only then can the actual construction of an SOS Children's Village go under way, as long as there is a suitable plot of land, suitably located in an area established as having the greatest need.

 Which children are eligible for admission to an SOS Children's Village?

 Every effort is made to ensure that the children placed in an SOS family are those who are going to benefit most from its care.
 Only those children who are in need of a new home in a permanent family environment and for whom a more suitable care placement cannot be found are considered for admission into an SOS family.
 In general, children up to the age of ten can be admitted.
 When a group of siblings is admitted, group members' ages may, however, vary.

 Who decides whether a child is admitted or not?

-The SOS Children's Villages association of the respective country defines the criteria of admittance within the scope of the guidelines set up by SOS-Kinderdorf International and according to the economic and social, and legal requirements within the country.
+SOS Children's Villages' member association from respective countries define the criteria of admittance within the scope of the guidelines set up by SOS Children's Villages International and according to the economic, social and legal requirements of the memeber assocaition in concern.

-The decision whether to admit a child is then made by a committee consisting of the village director, an SOS mother, social workers, and sometimes the national director, in co-operation with the authorities.
+The decision whether to admit a child is then made by a committee consisting of the village director, an SOS mother, social workers, and sometimes the national director of the association, in co-operation with the local governing authorities.
 This committee decides whether a child is physically and mentally fit to be admitted to one of our villages and whether the child is in need of a permanent home.
 Should there be any of the child's siblings in need of care, these children would also be admitted to the village

 How many children does one SOS Children's Village family have?